TYPO3-Documentation/redirects/README.md

 General rules: Use a comma (,) between source and target.
 Start path with /.
 Don't add domain.
 Only add URLs on docs.typo3.org.

 # redirects
 List of required redirects to be used for creating redirects on docs.typo3.org.
-This files have a very simple format (seperated with space !) and can be used to **generate** redirects for any webserver or for example to be used as source file for RewriteMap (Apache).
+This files have a very simple format (seperated with comma (,)) and can be used to **generate** redirects for any webserver or for example to be used as source file for RewriteMap (Apache).
 The advantage is: these lists are not dependant on a Webserver (Apache, Nginx) and are not dependant on how the redirects are implemented (e.g. RewriteMap, RewriteRule, redirect, etc.).

 Files: